 Individuals with Disabilities Education Act

-- Provide free and appropriate public education (FAPE).
+- Provide free and appropriate public education.
 Schools are required to provide an education at public expense, under public supervision and direction.

 - Conduct an evaluation.
 Schools must gather the information necessary to help determine the child's educational needs and guide decision making about appropriate educational programming.

-- Produce an individualized education program (IEP).
+- Produce an individualized education program.
 To ensure that the child's individual needs are met, schools must create a written statement of the educational program designed for the child.

 - Offer opportunities for meaningful participation.
 Schools must provide opportunities for parents and students, when appropriate, to get involved throughout the special education process.

 - Implement procedural safeguards.
 Procedural safeguards ensure that the child's and his or her parents' rights are protected, and establish clear steps to address disputes.
-Procedural safeguards guarantee that parents can participate in meetings, examine all educational records, and obtain an individual educational evaluation (IEE).
+Procedural safeguards guarantee that parents can participate in meetings, examine all educational records, and obtain an individual educational evaluation.

-The IDEA's Part B also establishes the educational requirements for children with a disability from ages three to twenty-one.
+The IDEA's Part B also establishes the educational requirements for children with a disability from ages 3 to 21.
 To further explore how this legislation helps to safeguard your child's rights, visit the IDEA website, which covers such topics as discipline, early intervening services, identification of specific learning disabilities, individualized education programs, and much more.

 Americans with Disabilities Act